Communications Engineering Services

 Each county is responsible for the dispatch of its ambulances, usually in response to a 911 call or request from another emergency services clinician.
 Ambulance dispatching is accomplished by a variety of means, such as manually or computer aided, and initial control is usually maintained by using a fire channel (VHF, UHF, or 800 MHz).
 All counties have implemented EMD programs to provide pre-arrival instructions to callers to assist in stabilizing patients prior to the arrival of medical assistance.

 Once at the incident scene, the medical clinician can use existing medical protocols or may require medical direction depending on the patient’s condition.
-The clinician accesses the EMS communications system via a Call channel (in some states defined as a Hailing Channel) to obtain a medical channel for consultation with the hospital emergency department.
+The clinician accesses the EMS communications system via a EMRC Call channel, county talkgroup Call Channel or Maryland FiRST Call Channel (in some states defined as a Hailing Channel) to obtain a medical channel for consultation with the hospital emergency department.

 There are two types of EMS radio communications systems in use within Maryland: Regional (EMRCs) and local.
 There are currently four regional centers.
 The Region III EMRC is operated by MIEMSS and services Baltimore, Anne Arundel, Howard, Harford, Carroll, and Cecil counties and Baltimore City.
-MIEMSS also operates the Region V EMRC which services Frederick, Montgomery, Prince Georges, Calvert, Charles and St Marys counties.
-The Region 1 EMRC servicing Allegany and Garrett Counties with planned expansion to Washington County is operated by Allegany County in partnership with MIEMSS.
-The Region IV EMRC servicing the upper Eastern Shore is operated by Talbot County in partnership with MIEMSS.
-In remaining counties of the state the EMS communications service is provided by the local dispatch center using MIEMSS-provided communications equipment.
+MIEMSS also operates the Region V EMRC which services Frederick, Montgomery, Prince Georges, Calvert, Charles and St Mary’s counties.
+The Region 1 EMRC servicing Allegany, Garrett, and Washington Counties is operated by Allegany County in partnership with MIEMSS.
+The Region IV EMRC servicing eight counties on the Eastern Shore is operated by Talbot County in partnership with MIEMSS.

 1. EMS Region III EMRC